Easy Green Smoothie

 • TOTAL

-This creamy, protein-packed green smoothie is very simple to make and only takes a few minutes.
+This creamy, protein-packed green smoothie is simple and only takes a few minutes.
 We’ve shared a basic recipe below with optional ingredients after that.
-If you are looking for a substitute for the Greek yogurt, simply leave it out or replace with more fruit (frozen berries are our favorite).
+If you are looking for a substitute for Greek yogurt, leave it out or replace it with more fruit.
+For an extra boost of protein, add 1 to 2 scoops of your favorite protein powder.

 You Will Need